dvgodoy/handyspark/README.md

 Moreover, it introduces the ***stratify*** operation, so users can perform more sophisticated analysis, imputation and outlier detection on stratified data without incurring in very computationally expensive ***groupby*** operations.

-Finally, it brings the long missing capability of ***plotting*** data while retaining the advantage of performing distributed computation (unlike many tutorials on the internet, which just convert the whole dataset to pandas and then plot it - don't ever do that!).
+It brings the long missing capability of ***plotting*** data while retaining the advantage of performing distributed computation (unlike many tutorials on the internet, which just convert the whole dataset to pandas and then plot it - don't ever do that!).

+Finally, it also extends ***evaluation metrics*** for ***binary classification***, so you can easily choose which threshold to use!

 ## Google Colab